 Board of Trustees Meeting Date

-PDAC Submits Proposal to Provost & VP Finance
+PDAC Submits Final Proposal to Provost & VP Finance

 PDAC submits Proposal to Trustees Office

-PDAC will work with you on the draft; this part of the process is iterative and the proposal does not need to be in its final state
+PDAC will work with you on the draft; this part of the process is iterative and the proposal does not need to be in its final state, but should be as close to it as possible

 Results of all required Department, Faculty, and other Committee votes must be submitted along with the School Dean and EAD letters of support